tripl-ai/arc/docs-src/content/partials/fields/truncate.md

-This option causes Spark to truncate an existing table instead of dropping and recreating it.
+This option causes Spark to `TRUNCATE TABLE` an existing table instead of executing a `DELETE FROM` statement. `TRUNCATE` does not log the change so can be quicker for large tables but cannot be rolled back like `DELETE FROM`.